OLYMPIC TORCH RUN LEGACY TRAIL:

 To Start from Queen Street [Northern End]; From Niagara Falls, NY take the Rainbow Bridge into Canada.
 Take your first right after clearing customs on Blondin Ave, then your second right down John St to Niagara Pkwy.
 Head left 0.9 miles, then left on Queen St. The trail head is on your left next to Rosberg Family Park.
 On-street parking available otherwise their is a FEE for the parking lots.

 The Olympic Torch Run Legacy Trail has an interesting history.
 As is the norm during the Olympics, the Olympic torch relay is conducted through several places before reaching the Games destination.
 During the 2010 Winter Olympics, Niagara Falls was labeled a Celebration Community for the torch relay.
 The Celebration Community tag is due to the fact that the flame stayed longer in the city as compared to other places.
 And such communities were expected to undertake legacy projects in honor of the torch relay.
 The Olympic Torch Trail is the legacy that was made to commemorate this piece of history and it continues to benefit locals and visitors alike.
-The Victoria Ave Pathway is simply an extension of the Olympic Torch Run Legacy Trail into the tourist Mecca of Niagara Falls.
+The Victoria Ave Pathway is simply an extension of the Olympic Torch Run Legacy Trail South, into the tourist Mecca of Niagara Falls.

 Starting from Queen Street [Northern End]; The wide, paved Olympic Torch Run Legacy Trail starts off Queen St next to the Rosberg Family Park.
+Map Board.
 Splash feature, playground and picnic tables located here.
-This trail follows an old rail bed along an urban corridor.
+This trail follows an old rail bed South, along an urban corridor.
 Several street crossings before you come to Palmer Ave after 0.9 miles and the end of the trail.
-Head left on-road (sidewalk available) along a bridge over Falls Ave and you'll come to Bender St at 1 mile.
+Head left, on-road (sidewalk available) along a bridge over Falls Ave and you'll come to Bender St at 1 mile.
 Here you'll pick up the brick lined Victoria Ave Pathway.
-This trail follows Victoria Ave past all the kitschy tourist attractions.
+This trail follows Victoria Ave Southwest, past all the kitschy tourist attractions.
 Lots of places to eat.
 Cross Clifton Hill after 1.3 miles.

 HH

-CLICK HERE FOR NIAGARA FALLS AREA MAP
+CLICK HERE FOR NIAGARA FALLS TRAILS MAP

 BEFORE YOU SET OUT BE SURE TO READ THE